Random | Best Random Tools

 In true royal Egyptian fashion, members of the Ptolemaic dynasty married their siblings and immediate relatives.
 Cleopatra was no different.
 Upon the death of her father, Ptolemy XII, this 18-year-old began to rule Egypt alongside her 10-year-old brother, the inventively named Ptolemy XIII.
 The two probably got married; he exiled her from Egypt, and she went to Rome to get Julius Caesar's help in retaking her kingdom.
 When the Romans invaded Alexandria, Ptolemy XIII drowned in the Nile, probably due to the weight of his armor.
 To maintain dynastic face, Cleopatra then wed her other surviving brother, Ptolemy XIV, whom she may well have murdered after she had a son of her own, a son she named Ptolemy XV Caesarion and claimed was fathered by the Roman general.

-• Cleopatra Used Julius Caesar to Help Her Get the Throne on Random Fascinating Facts About Cleopatra, the Last Queen of Egypt
+• She Journeyed to Rome with Her Illegitimate Son to Put Pressure on Caesar on Random Fascinating Facts About Cleopatra, the Last Queen of Egypt

-• Cleopatra Had Four Kids - And One of Her Descendants May Have Been Another Rebel Queen on Random Fascinating Facts About Cleopatra, the Last Queen of Egypt
+• Unlike Her Greek Ancestors, Cleopatra Learned Egyptian and May Have Been Part Egyptian on Random Fascinating Facts About Cleopatra, the Last Queen of Egypt

 New Random Displays Display All By Ranking